 What we didn’t like was the poor coverage.
 Most of the other products we tested were able to get a thicker coat on a larger area than what we achieved with the RTG primer.
 At this high price, we find this to be pretty disappointing.
 Overall, we recommend you save yourself some money while getting a higher-quality product by going with a primer that ranked higher on our list.

 There are many different wood primers on the market, but which ones provide the most value?
-After extensive testing, we’ve agreed that the KILZ 58001 is our favorite primer overall.
+After extensive testing, we’ve agreed that the KILZ 58001 is our pick for the best wood primer overall.
 It’s a complete primer and sealer solution all in one, with a fast-drying formula that can be painted over in just one hour.
 We think it’s the best option for most situations.

 For those on a budget though, the Krylon ColorMaster spray paint and primer is an excellent choice.
 With 10-minute drying time, the ability to be used on a variety of different surfaces, and a no-run no-drip finish, it’s easy to see why we think it’s the best value.
-The Diamond Brite Paint oil-based primer in third place is our pick for premium choice.
+The Diamond Brite Paint oil-based primer in third place is our pick for the best primer for wood, premium choice.
 It’s very durable and gets very good coverage, but it’s also easily cleaned up with mineral spirits.
-Any of these primers is a great choice, and we’re sure you’ll agree once you try them.
+Any of these wood primers is a great choice, and we’re sure you’ll agree once you try them.